koalalorenzo/blog.setale.me/_posts/2018-01-07-Go-Tests-multistage-docker-builds-pipeline.markdown

-The lazy inner developer hidden in me, is always trying to run all the tests when building the containers... and the other lazy one instead, decides to add binaries together with the source code, so that the container can be tested during a second task of our pipeline... but no, this is not optimal.
+The lazy inner developer hidden in me, is always trying to run all the tests when building the containers... and the other lazy one instead, decides to add binaries together with the source code, so that this container can be tested during a second task of our pipeline... but no, this is not optimal.

 Adding the vendor directory, the source code and all the tests into your